A universal coefficient theorem for actions of finite cyclic groups of square-free order on C*-algebras: Some preliminaries

 \begin{proof} These statements are contained in \cite{Meyer-Nest:Homology_in_KK}*{Theorem~4.4}. \end{proof}

 When \(\mathfrak{T}\) is an equivariant Kasparov category, the suspension functor is an involutive equivalence.
 Hence the \(\Z\)\nb-graded modules above become \(\Z/2\)\nb-graded.

-\begin{example} Let~\(G\) be trivial.
-Then \(\mathfrak{C} = \{\C\}\) generates the well-known bootstrap class and the functor \(U_{\mathfrak{C}}\) is the operator \(\K\)\nb-theory, regarded as a functor to the stable abelian category of countable \(\Z/2\)-graded abelian groups.
+\begin{example} Let~\(G\) be a trivial group.
+Then \(\mathfrak{C} = \{\C\}\) generates the well-known bootstrap class and the functor \(U_{\mathfrak{C}}\) is topological \(\K\)\nb-theory, regarded as a functor to the stable abelian category of countable \(\Z/2\)-graded abelian groups.
 The latter has global homological dimension~\(1\).
 Hence, Theorem~\ref{thm:truct} applies.
 It gives the Universal Coefficient Theorem of Rosenberg and Schochet~\cite{Rosenberg-Schochet:Kunneth}. \end{example}